tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 ## Sintering as an analogy

-Albers says that a good way to understand this adaptive information model is by looking at the analogy of "sintering" in ceramics.
+Albers says that a good way to understand this adaptive information model is by comparing it to "sintering" in ceramics.
 Sintering is the chemical process whereby individual components begin to naturally cohere into a connected structure.
 You can watch this one-minute video (that I found on Youtube) to see the sintering process:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NzCeMxq0bPs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 How might sintering be implemented in an information system?
-Albers says that XML could potentially allow you to decouple and dynamically assemble the information.
+Albers says that XML could potentially allow you to decouple and dynamically assemble the information, giving the foundation for this adaptive design.
 Albers wrote his article about 15 years ago, when XML was still emerging as a common technology (so keep that context in mind).
 He writes:

 > Only recently, with technologies such as XML, has information design gained the underlying tools to actually support complex problem solving in a general manner.
 With these new technologies, we finally have the means to break up the old contextual elements, recombine them at will, and present information uniquely focused on a problem.
 However, although the need to support complex problem solving is indisputable, we lack a clear methodology to support capturing the information requirements, reordering and dynamically constructing information to fit a situational context, and designing the interface for such a system. ("Complex Problem Solving and Content Analysis")